ardriveapp/price-calculator/README.md

 1. Install NVM using [these installation instructions][nvm-install].
 2. Navigate to this project's root directory
 3. Ensure that the correct version of Node is installed by performing: `nvm install`
-4. Use the correct version of Node, by using: `nvm use`
+4. **Every time you start a new terminal session**, you should set the correct version of Node by running: `nvm use`

 ### Recommended Visual Studio Code extensions